 - Exactly one Psi, Theta, and Phi orientation respectively.

-Note: All units are in Aircraft Coordinates – meters with the origin at the aircraft CG and the positive Z axis pointing aft.
+Note: Unless the REF_POINT_ACF directive is set, all units are in Aircraft Coordinates – meters with the origin at the aircraft CG and the positive Z axis pointing aft.
 This is not the same as the English units used in Plane-Maker.

 This begins the definition of a new teleport hotspot.
 All hotspot properties must be specified after this directive and before the matched END_TELEPORT_HOTSPOT directive.
 The legal types of hotspots are ‘SITTING’ and ‘STANDING’.
 A sitting hotspot places the user’s head at the XYZ location.
 A standing hotspot places the user’s feet at the XYZ location.
 The name property is useful for debugging purposes.